Rigorous computation of solutions of semi-linear PDEs on unbounded domains via spectral methods: Existence of solutions via computer-assisted analysis

-In practice, the term $D^2\mathbb{F}(h)$ involves a mix of multiplication operators composed with differential operators.
+as $\|v-u_0\|_l \leq r$.
+We conclude the proof using \eqref{eq:computation_norm_A}. \end{proof} In practice, the term $D^2\mathbb{F}(h)$ involves a mix of multiplication operators composed with differential operators.
 Therefore, its norm computation relies on estimates similar to the ones presented in Lemma \ref{Banach algebra}.
 We illustrate such a computation in the case of the Kawahara equation in Lemma \ref{lem : Z_2 bound Kdv}.
 Finally, the computation for the bound $\mathcal{Y}_0$ is obtained using Parseval's identity and the 2 norm of a vector.
 The next result provides the details for such a computation.

 \begin{lemma}[\bf Bound \boldmath$\mathcal{Y}_{0}$\unboldmath] Recall \eqref{eq : f(u)=0 on X^l} and $N_{\mathbb{G}} \in \mathbb{N}$ from \eqref{def: G and j}.
 Let $\mathcal{Y}_0 >0$ be such that

 Then $\|\mathbb{A}\mathbb{F}(u_0)\|_l \leq \mathcal{Y}_0.$ \end{lemma}